Former SEC Branch Chief

 Defending financial professionals

-As an SEC Enforcement Branch Chief, Lisa Braganca conducted and supervised investigations of trading practices, fraudulent offerings, churning, financial/accounting fraud, unsuitability, and Foreign Corrupt Practices Act violations.
+As an SEC Enforcement Branch Chief, Lisa Braganca conducted and supervised investigations of trading practices, fraudulent offerings, insider trading, churning, financial/accounting fraud, unsuitability, and Foreign Corrupt Practices Act violations.
 She has recovered millions of dollars in investor losses and insured losses for individuals and businesses.
 She has saved the careers of financial and other professionals involved in regulatory investigations.

 As an investor and fiduciary, I have worked with Lisa in several capacities over the last 15 years.
 Lisa’s diverse background from her tenure as an attorney for the SEC, and in private practice – working on both sides of the aisle – make her one of the most thorough, realistic and expedient lawyers in the Chicagoland area.
 As a lawyer who fully understands the encompassing legal process, Lisa’s business acumen allows her to deftly navigate each situation that is truly in the best interest of her clients – not the clock.